pepers/COMP3004-Ivanhoe/README.md

   3. Misc Patterns:
     * Proxy Pattern for loading images:
       - Images are loaded into a storage structure when they are first needed.
-Subsequent requests for the image go through the images proxe first before attempting to load a new picture.
+Subsequent requests for the image go through the images proxy first before attempting to load a new picture.

 #### Refactoring:
 Since iteration 1, the following has been refactored: